Lima Memorial Health System Logo

 You and your provider should discuss methods you can use for bladder training.
 These may include training yourself to urinate at specific times or using pelvic floor physical therapy and biofeedback to relieve pelvic floor muscle tension and spasms.

-MEDICINE AND PROCEDURES
+MEDICINES AND PROCEDURES

 Combination therapy may include medicines such as: